GalaxiaGuy/lettings-assessment/README.md

 This is my first time using `IAsyncEnumerable`.
 It was fine.

+I didn't make any attempt to correctly set the culture.
+Running locally it seems to be using the invariant culture and on the deployed version en-US.

 ## Issues

 Noting interest is a `GET` request, it should be a `POST`.
 If it status just a boolean toggle, it should probably be an AJAX request.